hany69x/hany69x/README.md

 I'm a passionate software engineer with a specialization in Data Science and Business Intelligence.
 I focus on leveraging data to create predictive models, data visualization, and dashboards.
 My expertise includes machine learning, time series forecasting, and building end-to-end data solutions.
 Currently, I'm working on automotive demand forecasting using advanced predictive models and dashboard applications.
 </p>

-- 🔭 Currently working on **Forecasting Automotive Demand for Yazaki Automotive**
+- 🔭 Currently working on **Forecasting Automotive Demand ** for a multinational car parts supplier.
-- 💼 Exploring opportunities in **Data Science, Business Intelligence, and Predictive Modeling**
+- 💼 Exploring opportunities in **Data Science, Business Intelligence, Machine Learning and Predictive Modeling**
 - 📫 Reach me at: **hanymedsalah@gmail.com**

 <!-- Connect with Me Section -->